 With over 20 years of experience, GastroDoxs has been a trusted provider of gastroenterology care, focusing on delivering the best outcomes for patients

-Simple liver cysts are very common and are found incidentally in up to 5% of people by age 50 during imaging studies.
+Simple liver cysts are highly prevalent and are incidental and occur in up to 5 percent of individuals by the age of 50 when they are imaged.

 Using a size chart helps track cyst growth and guides decisions between watchful waiting and more active treatment.